S3 Glacier – Instant, Flexible & Deep Archive Compared [2026]

 • Rapidly Changing Data

 • Amazon S3 uses a flat namespace and isn’t meant to serve as a standalone, POSIX-compliant file system.
-However, by using delimiters (commonly either the ‘/’ or ‘’ character) you are able construct your keys to emulate the hierarchical folder structure of file system within a given bucket.
+However, by using delimiters (commonly the ‘/’ character) you can emulate hierarchical folder structures within a bucket.

 Performance